TheGoodFella/pigeon/README.md

 Pigeon does not include these modules out of the box so you must have them installed for Pigeon to work.

+###Warning:
+**The _usernames and passwords_ written in the scripts of this repository are just for _examples purpose_, if you want to clone and use our code we _strongly recommend you to change it_, to defend your safety and your data by malicious**

 > Pigeon should stop to talk about himself in third person.